What is Azure Synapse Link for Azure Cosmos DB?

 Azure Cosmos DB analytical store, a fully isolated column store, can be used with Azure Synapse Link to enable Extract-Transform-Load (ETL) analytics in Azure Synapse Analytics against your operational data at scale.
 Business analysts, data engineers, and data scientists can now use Synapse Spark or Synapse SQL interchangeably to run near real time business intelligence, analytics, and machine learning pipelines.
 You can analyze real time data without affecting the performance of your transactional workloads on Azure Cosmos DB.

 The following image shows the Azure Synapse Link integration with Azure Cosmos DB and Azure Synapse Analytics:

-When compared to the traditional ETL-based solutions, Azure Synapse Link for Azure Cosmos DB offers several advantages such as:
+When compared to traditional ETL-based solutions, Azure Synapse Link for Azure Cosmos DB offers several advantages such as:

-Reduced complexity with No ETL jobs to manage
+Reduced complexity with no ETL jobs to manage

 Azure Synapse Link allows you to directly access Azure Cosmos DB analytical store using Azure Synapse Analytics without complex data movement.
 Any updates made to the operational data are visible in the analytical store in near real-time with no ETL or change feed jobs.
 You can run large-scale analytics against analytical store, from Azure Synapse Analytics, without extra data transformation.